esotericpig/EkoScape/README.md

 ### Miscellaneous ###

-While playing the game, press `F3` to see the FPS in the top left.
-The game is capped at 60 FPS and has VSync enabled.
+While playing the game, press `F3` to see the FPS in the top left corner.
+The game is capped at 60 FPS.

 There are various scripts in the [scripts/](scripts/) folder for development, but not necessary, just for convenience.